netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 by adding one or more txid values received previously in get-config or get-data requests.

+When a client sends in a txid value of a node that matches the server's txid value for that versioned node, the server prunes (does not return) that subtree from the response.
+Since the client already knows the txid for this part of the data tree, it is obviosuly already up to date with that part of the configuration, so sending it again would be a waste of time and energy.

 When a NETCONF server receives a get-config or get-data request containing a node with a client specified txid value, there are several different cases:

-* The node is not a versioned node, i.e. the server does not maintain a txid value for this node.
+1. The node is not a versioned node, i.e. the server does not maintain a txid value for this node.
 In this case, the server MUST look up the closest ancestor that is a versioned node, and use the txid value of that node as the txid value of this node in the further handling below.
 The datastore root is always a versioned node.

-* The client specified txid value is different than the server's txid value for this node.
+2. The client specified txid value is different than the server's txid value for this node.
 In this case the server MUST return the contents as it would otherwise have done, adding the txid values of all child versioned nodes to the response.
 In case the client has specified txid values for some child nodes, then these cases MUST be re-evaluated for those child nodes.

-* The client specified txid
+3. The client specified txid
 value matches the server's txid value.
 In this case the server MUST return the node decorated with a special "txid-match" txid value (e.g. "=") to the matching node, pruning any value and child nodes.